 The Comptroller’s office will not disallow the use of SB 22 funds for vacation and sick leave if:

-SB 22 did not alter the roles and authority of a county commissioners court, county auditor, county treasurer or other county officer provided in Local Government Code Title 4, Subtitle B and Title 5, Subtitle B and in Government Code Title 2, Subtitle C. The provisions of §130.911, Local Government Code, do not create exceptions to the ordinary budget making process and do not create exceptions to a county commissioners court’s authority to accept grant funding and to adopt budgets.
+SB 22 does not change the existing roles, responsibilities, or authority of the county commissioners court, county auditor, county treasurer, or any other county officer as outlined in state law .
+The provisions of §130.911, Local Government Code, do not create exceptions to the ordinary budget making process and do not create exceptions to a county commissioners court’s authority to accept grant funding and to adopt budgets.

 SB 22 funds may not be used to purchase of vehicles, firearms and safety equipment, nor to hire additional staff or increase salaries above the statutory minimum annual salary until all staff in the three categories (sheriff, eligible deputies and eligible jailers) receive the minimum annual salary.